 aka “Fever: Knowing When To Medicate & When To Let It Run Its Course”

 Even as a little girl, Mother often told me it was best to watchfully ‘let a fever run its course’.
-She told me her mother had taught her the same thing and that germs couldn’t live with the heat.
+She told me her mother, my Nana, had taught her the same thing and that germs couldn’t live with the heat.

 So cautiously over time, and later with a mother’s intuition born of experience, I’ve used her example in the illnesses of our own children despite what I was taught in nursing school.

 So, because a fever can help your child fight an infection – especially a viral infection – it’s a good idea to let it run its course, but if a fever climbs high enough to cause discomfort, irritability, or dehydration, moderating it through some age-old practices (not medication) can help the patient to rest or sleep or get back to play.

 As Dr. Wendy Sue Swanson said, “Our goal isn’t to take a temperature from 103 degrees down to 101, but to take a child that feels doesn’t feel well and make them feel better!”

 Methods To Try To Increase Comfort Without Medication

 - Place a cool, damp washcloth on your child’s forehead while she rests and replace it when it is no longer cool.
 It works like a radiator to remove excess heat from her body.